reefmajumder/Quantium_Virtual_Experience/README.md

 * We needed to ensure that we were only dealing with products that were chips.
 After splitting the product name into words we figured out there were salsa products that needed to be removed.
 * Found an outlier in "PROD_QTY" column.
 The customer only bought once a year in bulk(qty 200) suggesting this was for a commercial purpose.
 The customer was removed from the analysis.
 * The first word in "PROD_NAME" was value counted to find the different ways a product can be expressed.
 A new column was created called "Cleaned_Brand_Names".

+#### Analysing Customer Segments of Data:
+-TOT_SALES column was grouped by to find the top 3 customer segments:
+RETIREES                  14805
+OLDER SINGLES/COUPLES     14609
+YOUNG SINGLES/COUPLES     14441